digital-asset/daml/docs/source/getting-started/quickstart.rst

 In this section, you will run the quickstart application and get introduced to the main tools for prototyping DAML:

 #.
-To compile the DAML model, run ``daml build -o target/daml/iou.dar``
+To compile the DAML model, run ``daml build``

-   This creates a DAR package called ``target/daml/iou.dar``.
+   This creates a DAR package called ``.daml/dist/quickstart.dar``.
 The output should look like this:

    .. code-block:: none

-      Created target/daml/iou.dar.
+      Created .daml/dist/quickstart.dar.

    .. _quickstart-sandbox:

 #.
-To run the :doc:`sandbox </tools/sandbox>` (a lightweight local version of the ledger), run ``daml sandbox --scenario Main:setup target/daml/iou.dar``
+To run the :doc:`sandbox </tools/sandbox>` (a lightweight local version of the ledger), run ``daml sandbox --scenario Main:setup .daml/dist/quickstart.dar``

    The output should look like this: